fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

-For each creature, its controller sacrifices a permanent unless they pays {1}.
+For each creature, its controller sacrifices a permanent unless they pay {1}.

 Rise // Fall (Fall) BR
 ---------------